codegirls/materials/2014-03-25-javascript-steps.md

     count = 0;
     incrementCount();

+As always, change all the things!
+Some suggestions:

+* write a `doubleCount` function
+* make a function that uses a different variable

     // Very nice.
 But it would be nice if incrementCount told us what
     // the new count were.
 Just in case we forgot.